-INQUIRE TCPIP returns information about the current status of CICS internal TCP/IP support.
+The INQUIRE TCPIP command returns information about the current status of CICS internal TCP/IP support.

 Press the Clear key to clear the screen.
-There are two ways of commencing this transaction:
+There are two ways to start this transaction:

-- Type CEMT INQUIRE TCPIP (the minimum abbreviation is CEMT I TCPIP).
-You get a display that lists the current status. - Type CEMT INQUIRE TCPIP (CEMT I TCPIP) followed by as many of the other attribute settings that you wish to view.
+- Type CEMT INQUIRE TCPIP (or suitable abbreviations for the keywords).
+The resulting display lists the current status. - Type CEMT INQUIRE TCPIP (or suitable abbreviations for the keywords), followed by the other attribute settings that you want to view.